Papalia crime family: History

 In the 1990s, Papalia lieutenant Enio "Pegleg" Mora borrowed $7.2 million from Montreal mob boss Vito Rizzuto, and gave the bulk of the money to Papalia to open an upscale restaurant and nightclub in Toronto.
 After the Rizzuto crime family were not re-paid, in September 1996, Mora was shot in the head four times at a Vaughan farm; Giacinto Arcuri was arrested and charged with Mora's murder, but was acquitted for lack of evidence.

 Johnny Papalia was shot dead on May 31, 1997, at the age of 73, in the parking lot outside his vending machine business, Galaxy Vending, on 20 Railway Street in Hamilton, by hitman Kenneth Murdock, who claimed to be acting on the orders of Angelo and Pat Musitano of the Musitano crime family, who owed $250,000 to Papalia.

 After the hit, Murdock also killed Johnny's right-hand man Carmen Barillaro two months later.
 In November 1998, Murdock pleaded guilty to three counts of second degree murder, was sentenced to life imprisonment, and named Pat and Angelo as the men who had ordered the murders; he was released on parole after serving 13 years.
 The Musitano's pleaded guilty to conspiracy of Barillaro's death, but not Papalia's, receiving a 10-year sentence in February 2000, but were released in October 2006.

-In March 2014, close Papalia family associate Daniel Gasbarrini died at the age of 93.
+In March 2014, close Papalia family associate Dante "Daniel" Gasbarrini died at the age of 93.

 After Johnny's death, the family's influence in Canada declined significantly.
 "When Johnny left, all the power left with him.
 You may be in during the glory with the boss, but when the boss goes, you disappear with him", according to Joe Fotia, a retired OPP Detective Staff Sergeant.
 Reflecting the new power structure, Gerald "Skinny" Ward of Welland, who had long served as the Papalia's family drug distributor and smuggler in the Niagara Peninsula area, went over to the Hells Angels after Johnny's murder.

 His brother Frank, who would have been the heir to the operation, decided not to retaliate; instead, he retired and lived inconspicuously.
 He died of natural causes in April 2014, at the age of 83.

+Rocco Papalia died on April 2, 2026, at the age of 91.